wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 1. Click on it to input "0.8" in the "Fraction of rows in the first ouput dataset" field (replacing the default "0.5"), then Tab away.
 1. Connect the Feature Hashing step with the Split Data step to trigger the data to be split into a test and training data set.

 1. Search for asset "filter based" and drag-and-drop "Filter Based Feature Selection" onto the designer canvas.

    This out the data by irrelevant attributes or redundant columns.
 Each feature column is measured and scored then ranked, which improves accuracy when building a predictive model.

-1. In Target Column: Edit Column, then Name: set to "sentiment_label".
+1. In Target Column: click the Edit Column link to reveal the list of columns by clicking "Edit column name" to select "<strong>sentiment_label</strong>".
 Save.

    Number of desired features: 2000 (instead of default 1).